 احب

 1:21:01Tune in to episode 30 of The Litigation Podcast: The Impact of AI: Are Existing Laws Enough?
 AI-powered automated systems are rapidly reshaping decision-making across sectors.
-In this episode, the panel examine whether current legal frameworks are sufficiently robust and adaptable to meet the challenges this poses.
-The discussion addresses two core…
+In this episode, the panel examines whether current legal frameworks are sufficiently robust and adaptable to meet the challenges this poses.
+The discussion addresses two cor…

 …